TheJumpCloud/support/PowerShell/ModuleChangelog.md

 - Bug fix for Set-JCCommand where commandType, launchType, and timeout gets changed to default values
 - Bug fix for Get-JCObject where some endpoints(radius_server, cloud directory) output incorrect values
+- Bug fix for Get-JCRadiusServer/ Set-JCRadiusServer where authID was being reset

 ## 2.0.1